RoseCityRobotics/common_platform/docs/source/data_annotation/label_studio.md

   zip -r annotations.zip annotations/
   ```

-If you are in the RCR lab - let us know and we will grab the annotated zip file from your ip address.
+### 9) Submit your files to the group dataset
----
+- If you are in the RCR lab - let us know and we will grab the annotated zip file from your ip address.

-## Quick troubleshooting
+### Quick troubleshooting

 - **Broken thumbnails:** open DevTools → Network on a task; image URLs should look like
   `/data/local-files/?d=images/<file>`